Global cocoa supply balance to shift to deficit in 2021/22 -report

 Rabobank sees production at top grower Ivory Coast falling from 2.21 million tonnes in 2020/21 to 2.15 million tonnes in the new season, while total global demand is expected to grow from 4.76 million tonnes to 4.9 million tonnes.

-Aggregated cocoa grinds from Europe, Asia and North America in the first quarter, which rose above 8% in total, is a strong indication of the rebound in demand.
+Aggregated cocoa grinds from Europe, Asia and North America in the first quarter, which recovered from lows during pandemic, are an indication of the rebound in demand.

-"In our opinion, (grindings) still have the capacity for further growth," the bank said.
+"In our opinion, (grindings) still have the capacity for further growth," the bank said, estimating an increase of 8% in the second quarter.

 The lack of social events, such as parties and conferences, hit the demand for the chocolate-making ingredient during the pandemic.